Your claim could be worth...

 When you contact us about your dog attack compensation claim, we will provide free initial advice.
 This will allow us to assess your case and provide guidance on the best course of action.

 Yes, you can, though the process might be more complex.
-While some dog breeds are considered dangerous, police dogs are specially trained to follow the orders of the police officer handlers.
+While some dog breeds are considered dangerous, police dogs are specially trained to follow the orders of their handlers.
 It is also the handler’s responsibility to keep the dog under control.
 If you feel the police officer was negligent or the dog was out of control, you may be eligible for special damages compensation.

 The figures quoted are a rough guide to show you the amount you could receive as compensation for your injury.
 Our solicitors will advise you in more detail about your specific claim.